 The farmers in the Rhubarb Triangle produce specially grown rhubarb in the dark in heated forcing sheds.
 The rhubarb crowns, ie the central section of the plant from which the edible stems will grow, have been carefully selected to produce early stems under these conditions.
 This trick was discovered by accident at the Chelsea Physic Garden in 1817, when some rhubarb crowns were covered with soil overwinter and the resulting stems were found growing earlier than the rest of the rhubarb.
 This provided fresh food when there was little else growing plus the further benefit of an especially delicate taste.

-But the Yorkshire producers took rhubarb forcing to a whole new level and outperformed all rivals, at one stage producing 90% of the world’s winter forced rhubarb.
+But the Yorkshire producers took rhubarb forcing to a whole new level and outperformed all rivals.
+At one stage they were producing 90% of the world’s winter forced rhubarb!
 From providing much needed home grown food during the Second World War to being awarded a Protected Designation of Origin in 2010, Yorkshire Forced Rhubarb (Rheum rhaponticum) is a world class vegetable.

-To properly force rhubarb requires more time and effort than most of us have, but any gardener or allotmenteer can force, or should we say blanch, some of their rhubarb crop and so extend the season.
+To properly force rhubarb requires more time and effort than most of us have.
+But any gardener or allotmenteer can force, blanch, some of their rhubarb crop and so extend the season.

-Rhubarb is a native of Siberia and positively thrives on cold; you will probably see shoots peeping up through the snow in your garden after Christmas.
+Rhubarb is a native of Siberia and positively thrives on cold.
+You will probably see shoots peeping up through the snow in your garden after Christmas.
 Rhubarb needs a period of cold to break dormancy, ie to start it growing, and you need it to be at this stage before you can force the plant.
-A rhubarb crown needs to be at least two years old before you encourage it into early growth this way as the plant uses up a lot of energy.
+A rhubarb crown needs to be at least two years old before you encourage it into early growth this way as this technique uses up a lot of the plant’s energy.

 The preparation for blanching begins in autumn, when you clear away the dead foliage, exposing the rhubarb crown to the frost.
 In a dry autumn you may need to water the plant.
 Once there are small signs of growth, cover it with a traditional forcing pot or forcing jar.
-These are convenient as they have a removable lid so you can easily check the growth progress; but an upturned bucket with a stone to keep it in place will suffice.
+These are convenient as they have a removable lid so you can easily check the growth progress.
+However, you can use an upturned bucket with a stone to keep it in place.
 The idea is to create a darkened environment.
 You should have rhubarb ready to pick by the beginning of March.
 Once you’ve harvested the sweet delicate stalks, mulch around the rhubarb crown with compost and leave it to recover over the season.

 One of the delights of rhubarb is how well it fits into an easy or low maintenance garden, proving that you can grow your own even if you have a busy lifestyle.
-Rhubarb crowns are best planted between mid Autumn and early Spring; and should not be harvested in the first year but given chance to establish.
+Rhubarb crowns are best planted between mid Autumn and early Spring.
+They should not be harvested in the first year but given chance to establish.
 A popular early variety is ‘Timperley Early’ whilst ‘Victoria’ is a later variety.
-‘Champagne’ is pael pink and sweet flavoured.
+‘Champagne’ is pale pink and sweet flavoured.

 Do remember that whilst you can safely compost the leaves do not eat them.
 Rhubarb leaves contain a toxin which at the very least will give you a stomach upset and at the worst could send you into a coma until next winter.
 On a ‘green’ note, the toxin is supposed to make an effective rat poison if they’re a pest that you need to get rid of.